openwanderer/server/README.md

 Building the server and running the demo
 ----------------------------------------

+You need [PHP](https://php,net) installed on your system, and a web server of some kind, such as [Apache](https://apache.org).
+If you have a Linux system you can easily install these using your package management system.
+If running Windows you might want to consider an all-in-one package such as [XAMPP](https://www.apachefriends.org/download.html) which provides both PHP and Apache.
+You also need to install [PostGIS](https://postgis.net) as well as PostgreSQL.

-Dependencies are managed by Composer.
+Dependencies are managed by [Composer](https://getcomposer.org).
 Please use:

 `composer install`

 to install the dependencies.

-To run the demo you need to install the `jsapi` repository into the same root directory which contains this repository, and then:
+To run the demo app you need to install the `jsapi` repository into the same root directory which contains this repository, and then:

 ```
 cd js